 Patients can experience swelling in areas other than the hernia site such as the genitals or groin.
 Swelling that occurs in these areas is normal after a large inguinal hernia repair and can take a year or more to dissipate.

-Patients should follow their aftercare instructions closely and monitor their repair site for abnormal symptoms or any of the following issues:
+Patients should follow their aftercare instructions closely and monitor their hernia repair surgery for abnormal symptoms or any of the following issues:

 - Sexual dysfunction.